MISP/misp-book/USAGE.md

 Install notes
 =============

-:warning: Make sure to be in the *misp-book* repository directory for the *npm magic*.
+:warning: Make sure to be in the *misp-book* repository directory for the *npm magic*.<br />
-Also: The *npm* plugin *autocover* is broken.
+_Also_: The *npm* plugin *autocover* is broken.
 It pulls an incompatible *canvas* module version.
-Thus patched repository used (forked from original)
+Thus patched repository used (forked from original)<br />
-Finally: You will get a few errors on Ubuntu 18.04 which you can ignore for now.
+_Finally_: You will get a few errors on Ubuntu 18.04 which you can ignore for now.
 In the rather near future we need to think about an alternative as gitbook glides towards obsoletion and security risk.

 Reason for concern:
 ```
 npm WARN deprecated sprintf@0.1.5: The sprintf package is deprecated in favor of sprintf-js.